EUGINELETHAL/bulk-django-sms1/README.md

 ### What is this repository for? ###

-* The project is about sending messages to multiple recipients (bulk sms)
+* The project is about sending messages to multiple recipients (bulk sms) using Africa's talking API

 ### How do I get set up? ###